crazedmonkey231/scripter_v1/README.md

 # scripter_v1

-A pygame template project with pymunk that contains boilerplate code for things like physics based game objects and a custom task manager with sequencer for any function or used with any sprite.
+A pygame template project with pymunk that contains utility boilerplate code.
+As well contains stuff for physics based game objects and a custom task manager with sequencer for any function or used with any sprite.

 This project can be directly built to wasm using pygbag.